Diet Doctor EAT Android App is finally here. Check it out.

 Again, just like with the beta testers, we welcome feedback, reports from users about any problems or glitches.
 Together, we make it better and better.
-Send feedback through our self-service (click on “Get help” and select “Other”).
+Send feedback through the help center (click on “Help” at the bottom right corner).

 “Without a doubt, the number one thing people have been asking us for most often in the last year is an Android version of our app,” said Dr. Andreas Eenfeldt, CEO and founder of Diet Doctor.
 “I’m really happy that we now have great apps for both our iPhone and Android users, and we’ll keep improving these apps every week.”Get the Android app!